-For the 2010 audit we reviewed and evaluated the city's internal controls over significant accounting transaction cycles.
+As part of the audit, we reviewed and evaluated the city's internal controls over significant accounting transaction cycles.
 This analysis identified certain weaknesses in the system of internal controls that could cause a material misstatement to the financial statements.
 As a result, we are required to report the following conditions to you.

-- > Year-end audited financial statements and year-end conversion journal entries that are prepared by city personnel were not reviewed by someone other than the preparer. - > We did not identify any material adjustments to the financial statements or the city's accounting records maintained throughout the year.
+Year-end audited financial statements and year-end conversion journal entries that are prepared by city personnel were not reviewed by someone other than the preparer.